Shad0wRim/chess/README.md

 # Terminal Chess Application

 This project is a terminal chess application written in Rust.
 It allows for playing online on a server running the server application, as well as local play on the same machine.

-It also allows for playback of pgn files and creation of pgn files from the played games.
+It also allows for playback of pgn files and creation of pgn files from the played games, as well as fen state format

 # Installation
-Currently unavailable, but once finished -> download client from releases, which allows for both online and local play.
+Currently unavailable, but once finished -> use cargo install *name* to download the client, which can play on its own and connect to the server if it is running

 # Usage
-Run the program from the directory it is contained in using the command:
+Run the program using the command:
 ```
 ./terminal_chess
 ```